ww44ss/Lid-I5-North/PROJECT_HISTORY_AND_CONTEXT.md

 Travel routes followed topography, waterways, ridges, and natural gathering places.

 I-5 is often described as a barrier; the Indigenous landscape was organized around connections.
 The areas now called Wallingford, the University District, Ravenna, and Green Lake were all part of a highly interconnected network of trails, waterways, fishing grounds, and seasonal gathering places.

+I learn from this a mindset change; that the point of this project centers less on the I-5 freeway and more on thrme *reconnection* of North Seattle neighborhoods and routes and means of movement.
+It is a Northern Connection (not a freeway lid).

 ---